In a hurry? Try this 12-min instant ramen with an EGG

-The whole prep and cooking process only takes about 12 minutes, and the result is a delicious bowl of ramen comfort-food.
+The entire prep and cooking process only takes about 12 minutes and results in a delicious bowl of comfort food.

 In this post we'll cover:

 - 1 Instant ramen with egg recipe